 The proposed lease requires the lessee to insure the lease premises and indemnify the State for any liability incurred as a result of the lessee's activities thereon.
 The lease also requires the payment of annual rent to compensate the people of the State for the occupation of the public land involved.
+The proposed lease will not interfere with navigation or substantially interfere with any Public Trust needs at this time or for the term of the lease.

-CLIMATE CHANGE:
+CLIMATE CHANGE.

-Introduction:
+INTRODUCTION:

 The climate crisis and rising sea levels are impacting California's coastal and inland waterways now.
 Likely impacts to the lease premises include, but are not limited to, sea level rise, saltwater intrusion, prolonged drought, extreme heat, and changes to the intensity and timing of precipitation events.
 These impacts can exacerbate natural hydrological processes such as erosion, scour, and sedimentation.
-These impacts may affect existing structures subject to the proposed lease, located on the Sacramento River.
+These impacts may affect the existing facility subject to the proposed lease, located on the San Joaquin River.